Mar 5th, April 2nd, May 7th, June 4th, July 2nd & Aug 6th

 How do I know if IPL is right for me?

 We prefer to evalute each patient prior to scheduling th efirst treatment.
 IPL is not right for everyone, and we want you to have the best results possible.
-Please contact our office to schedule a complimentary consultation with one of Dr. Brown's assistants.
+Please contact our office to schedule a consultation with one of Dr. Brown's assistants.